pythonsudeste/codigo-de-conduta/README.md

 The target audience of the conference also includes children and adolescents thus we stand for a suitable environment for all age groups.
 In that sense language and sexualized images are not suitable for lectures and promotional actions by sponsors.
 If you feel harassed, discriminated or humiliated, or if you witnessed any of these behaviors, please contact the Response Team.

+> [!IMPORTANT]
+> If you felt harassed, discriminated or humiliated, or if you witnessed any of these behaviors, please contact the Response Team in person during the event or through our [incident report form](https://forms.gle/E3d8R7vbMe8NdPvF8).

 In face of any allegation of violation of these principles, the Response Team will examine and consider the case in order to take action to ensure that such events will not happen again.
 These actions might take the form of a conversation to reconcile the parts, an invitation to leave the event indefinitely or any other form to keep up with the values stated in this Code of Conduct.